The Hector Berlioz Website

 Two contemporary reviews

-In 1853 Berlioz staged his Benvenuto Cellini at the Royal Italian Opera Covent Garden (now the Royal Opera House) at the invitation of Frederick Gye, the director of the Opera.
+In 1853 Berlioz staged his opera Benvenuto Cellini at the Royal Italian Opera Covent Garden (now the Royal Opera House) at the invitation of Frederick Gye, the director of the Opera.
 The first and only performance of Cellini (Weimar version, sung in Italian) took place on 25 June, in the presence of members of the British and Germany royal families and princes, critics and music-lovers from London and abroad.
 But the performance was met with a noisy organised body of opposition determined to ruin it.
 Berlioz withdrew his opera the next day.

 The Times published an unsigned review of this performance in its issue of 27 June.
-At the time, James Davison was the music critic of the Times, but, although he did not normally sign his reviews, it is not certain that the review of Cellini is by him.
+At the time, James Davison was the music critic of the Times, but, although he did not normally sign his reviews, it is not certain that the review of Cellini was by him.
 On 2 July another unsigned review of the performance appeared in the Illustrated London News.
 This page reproduces the text of both these reviews.

 The 2 July review has been transcribed from our own copy of the Illustrated London News of 2 July 1853.
 We have transcribed the 27 June review from a print-out of the article in a database accessed at the British Library (Colindale site) in London.
 We have preserved the syntax and spelling of the original text of both reviews, but corrected type-setting errors.

-Illustrated London News, 2 July 1853, No. 630, Vol. XXII., p.
+Illustrated London News, 2 July 1853, No. 630, Vol. XXII, p.
 530

 The Illustrated London News